 5. What are some common email response time metrics to track?

 Common email response time metrics to track include average response time, first reply time, response time by agent, and missed replies.
-Monitoring these metrics helps improve email response times and boosts team efficiency in handling customer inquiries.
+Monitoring data to improve email response times through these metrics boosts team efficiency in handling customer inquiries.

 Conclusion